June 24

 - 1989:

-- Cardinals OF Vince Coleman steals his 39th and 40th consecutive bases in a 5 - 2 loss to the Pirates to break the major-league record set by Davey Lopes in 1975.
+- Cardinals OF Vince Coleman steals his 39th and 40th consecutive bases in a 5 - 2 loss to the Pirates to break the major league record set by Davey Lopes in 1975.
 Coleman has not been caught stealing since last September 15th.

 - 1991:

-- The Twins' Scott Erickson wins his 12th consecutive decision, tops the majors, stopping the Yankees, 5 - 0, on two hits.
+- The Twins' Scott Erickson wins his 12th consecutive decision, tops in the majors, stopping the Yankees, 5 - 0, on two hits.
 He retires 24 of the final 25 batters.

-- California's Dave Winfield goes 5-for-5 and hits for the cycle as the Angels defeat Kansas City, 9 - 4.
+- California's Dave Winfield goes 5 for 5 and hits for the cycle as the Angels defeat Kansas City, 9 - 4.
 In so doing, he becomes the oldest player in history (39) to accomplish the feat.
 He completes the cycle, the first of his career, in the 8th with a triple off infielder Bill Pecota, making his first pitching appearance.
 Winfield is the first batter faced by Pecota, who takes over when Tom Gordon's hemorrhoids act up.

 - 1992: